gutkyu/node-xlrd/Readme.md

 #### workbook.codePage
 An integer denoting the character set used for strings in this file.
-For BIFF 8 and later, this will be 1200, meaning Unicode; more precisely, UTF_16_LE.
+For BIFF 8 and later, this will be 1200, meaning Unicode; more precisely, UTF16LE.

 #### workbook.encoding
 The encoding that was derived from the codepage.
 #### workbook.countries
-A array containing the (telephone system) country code for:
+Array containing the (telephone system) country code for:

 	[0]: the user-interface setting when the file was created.
 	[1]: the regional settings.
 Example:

 	(1, 61) meaning (USA, Australia)
 	(82, 82) meaning (South Korea, South Korea)
 This information may give a clue to the correct encoding for an unknown codepage.
 For a long list of observed values, refer to the OpenOffice.org documentation for the COUNTRY record or [List of country calling codes](http://en.wikipedia.org/wiki/List_of_country_calling_codes)